silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/Optimised-V1/README.md

 **For testing purposes**:
 dat_parser.h       : Function prototype, also contains defined numbers
-dat_parser.c       : Tool for reading and stroing test data to be passed to NN
+dat_parser.c       : Tool for reading and storing test data to be passed to NN